hashgraph/guardian/Methodology Library/Dovu/MMCM/README.md

 - Steps 1 & 2 are an approval from DOVU or a registry/verifier
 - The final step is the approval from a reputable verifier who is used to the current MRV, or verified data source.

-In the case of MMCM ELV asset generation "Certificate of deposits" That prove the sign off of a vehicle that has been recycled, and then ingested to extract out of data points is used as the verified data source.
+In the case of MMCM ELV asset generation "Certificate of deposits" That prove the sign off of a vehicle that has been recycled, and then ingested to extract out of data points is used as the verified and indexable data source.

 ## Project (ELV Scrapping CO2 Emission Avoidance)